Siddhesh-Kolambekar/Dish-Scanner/README.md

 ## Video Walkthrough of the Project
 [Attach a short video walkthrough showcasing the features of the application]

-## Video Walkthrough of the Codebase
-[Attach a short video walkthrough explaining the code structure]

 ## Features
 - Scan QR and barcodes to fetch food details
 - Display nutritional information